 These sectors can help you address a company category but not identify e-commerce specifically.

-You may be tempted to use Booleans searches to filter in eCommerce within these companies.
+You may be tempted to use Boolean searches to filter in eCommerce within these companies.
 If you’re not familiar with using Boolean search to improve your search, refer to this guide.

 This is a quick win to finding eCommerce companies but it won’t be enough - any keywords you’ll input are going to be too restrictive on LinkedIn.
 Most eCommerce companies don’t identify themselves as such, but as lifestyle/retail brands having online stores.